AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

 ### Sharing your dashboards {#sharingdash}

-To truly scale [!DNL MBI] throughout your organization and provide valuable insights, Adobe encourages you to share dashboards you create with other team members. *You can share dashboards you own* by clicking the `Share Dashboard` option at the top of the page.
+To truly scale [!DNL Commerce Intelligence] throughout your organization and provide valuable insights, Adobe encourages you to share dashboards you create with other team members. *You can share dashboards you own* by clicking the `Share Dashboard` option at the top of the page.

 When you share a dashboard, you can assign permissions across your organization OR on an individual basis, meaning you get to decide who can view and edit your reports.